 For more information about Notices of breach of duty, view our When a tenant or landlord breaks the rules page.

 Although the Residential Tenancies Act 1997 does not explicitly mention pet bonds, landlords/property managers and owners cannot ask for an additional bond as a ‘pet bond’.

 Pets in rented apartments and units

 If you rent an apartment or unit, there is likely to be an owners corporation that manages common areas such as gardens, driveways and foyers.
-An owners corporation may have its own rules about pets, which tenants and residents must abide by.
+An owners corporation may have its own rules about pets, which you must follow.

-Landlords or owners should give new tenants or residents a copy of the owners corporation rules at the start of their tenancy.
+Landlords or owners should give you a copy of the owners corporation rules when you first move in.

 For more information, view:

-Assistance animals are not pets, but rather are highly trained disability support services that enable a person with disability to safely participate in personal and public life activities.
+Assistance animals are not considered to be pets - they are highly trained disability support services that help a person with disability to safely participate in personal and public life activities.